 The Missouri Virtual Instruction Program (MOVIP) transitioned to the Missouri Course Access and Virtual School Program (MOCAP) as a result of updates to Section 161.670, RSMo.
 Information about state funding for students enrolled in virtual education can be found in Section 162.1250, RSMo Section 162.1250, RSMo sets out the requirements for all virtual courses.
 Not all virtual courses are approved MOCAP courses.
 Courses listed on the MOCAP Course Catalog have been checked for compliance by the Missouri Department of Elementary and Secondary Education (DESE).

-The enrollment deadline for MOCAP courses for first semester of the 2020-2021 is August 24, 2020.
-Requests for courses for 2nd semester will be accepted through January 15, 2021.
+The enrollment deadline for MOCAP courses for first semester of the 2020-2021 school year is August 23, 2021.
+Requests for courses for 2nd semester will be accepted through January 10, 2022.

-Please visit the Missouri Department of Elementary and Secondary Education MOCAP site for additional information. https://mocap.mo.gov/
+Please visit the Missouri Department of Elementary and Secondary Education MOCAP site for additional information.
+DESE MOCAP Site: https://mocap.mo.gov/

 Waynesville R-VI students have the right to access virtual courses through MOCAP approved providers.
 For additional information on virtual course guidelines, please see Policy IGCD- Virtual Courses- Policy IGCD- Virtual Courses.